Consciousness and the Brain: Reactions

 James W. Kalat thinks "Consciousness and the Brain is beautifully written, erudite, thoughtful, and likely to provoke discussion for years to come."
-Kalat explains how Dehaene believes that consciousness is important for performing certain calculations that can't be done unconsciously.
+Kalat explains how Dehaene believes that consciousness is important for performing certain calculations that cannot be done unconsciously.
 However, Kalat suggests that this leaves us with a puzzle: "Unless we assume that computers are conscious, the question remains why we are conscious when we perform certain functions, whereas computers can perform virtually the same functions without consciousness."
 Kalat also finds inadequate Dehaene's dismissal of the hard problem of consciousness "in barely over a page of text" without further exploration of the subject.

-Alun Anderson agrees with the critics of Dehaene who think that consciousness as "brain-wide information sharing" isn't enough to resolve the hard problem.
+Alun Anderson agrees with the critics of Dehaene who think that consciousness as "brain-wide information sharing" is not enough to resolve the hard problem.
 That said, he appreciates Dehaene's book and recommends to "read a chapter at a time because it is jam-packed with intuition-altering experiments."

 Matthew Hutson calls Dehaene's book "smart, thorough and lucid, though a terrible choice for beach reading."
 Hutson admires Dehaene's success with neural correlates of consciousness but feels that the hard problem remains unresolved.
 Like Kalat, Hutson finds Dehaene's dismissal of the hard problem unjustified because consciousness is "unique" in being "inherently private, subjective", unlike other phenomena that can be reductively explained.

 Ned Block responds to Dehaene's criticism of pure qualia divorced from information processing by suggesting that phenomenal consciousness can indeed play a functional role when it "greases the wheels of cognitive access" but that phenomenal consciousness can also exist without access.